-Covered by roofs supported by large square pillars or columns outdoor areas called archdes – similar to courtyards, patios, or even porches – are also distinct characteristics of Mission Revival and Spanish Revival homes.
+Covered by roofs supported by large square pillars or columns, outdoor areas called arcades – similar to courtyards, patios, or even porches – are also distinct characteristics of Mission Revival and Spanish Revival homes.
 The arcades provide shelter from the sun and rain and keep the home cool during the hot weather.

 This attractive covered arcade with square pillars leads to the arched entryway of a classic two-story Spanish Revival style home with 4,354 square feet of living space.
 The residence has an open floor plan and features a covered front porch, covered lanai, four bedrooms, family room, game room, and main-floor laundry (Plan #134-1172).

 9. Understated Decorative Elements